rust-lang/rfcs/text/3127-trim-paths.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should the option be called `trim-paths` (plural) instead of `trim-path`?
-Quite a few other option names are plural, such as `debug-assertions` and `overflow-checks`.
 - Should we treat the current working directory the same as other packages?
 We could have one fewer remapping rule by remapping all package roots to `[package name]-[version]`.
 A minor downside to this is not being able to `Ctrl+click` on paths to files the user is working on from panic messages.